Peruvian Birding Lodge offering Wildlife Tours

-Manu Birding Lodge is a Peruvian birding lodge located next to Manu National Park with the highest biodiversity of any protected area in the world.
-Situated on the Banks of the Madre de Dios River the lodge is attached to a private reserve with over 500 hectares of pristine Amazon rainforest.
-Our visitors are mainly birders, wildlife enthusiast and photographers.
+Manu Birding Lodge is specialist Peruvian birdwatching accommodation and tour organiser located next to Manu National Park, which is a place with the highest biodiversity of any protected area in the world.
+The Lodge is situated on the banks of the Madre de Dios River and is attached to a private reserve that contains over 500 hectares of pristine Amazon rainforest.
+Our visitors are mainly birders, wildlife enthusiasts and nature photographers.